 Haapsalu is a town on West Estonia's Baltic coast, with 13 000 inhabitants.
 The town is located on a southeastern-northwestern oasis, typical of the north-west coast of Estonia.
 67% of the town area is covered with greenery (parks, recreational areas, etc.).
 Due to the coastline length and ground elevation, the city is open to seawater flooding.
-Old drainage systems, bottlenecks in pipelines, and overall incomplete information on the town's drainage system are contributing to rainwater flooding.
+Old drainage systems, bottlenecks in pipelines, and overall incomplete information on the town's drainage system are contributing to stormwater flooding.
 Haapsalu's drinking and wastewater system, which includes 21 wells and a WWTP using mechanical, chemical, and biological treatment technology, is managed by Haapsalu Waterworks (Haapsalu Veevärk AS).
-Haapsalu City Government manages the rainwater system.
+Haapsalu City Government manages the urban drainage system.
 Sewage and stormwater systems are separate.
 The pilot area (61.8 ha) is divided into two areas located on the south part of Haapsalu, corresponding to actual stormwater system catchment areas.
-Rainwater outflow is a wetland that is a buffer before reaching the sea.
-The wetland is surrounded by a dam designed to protect seawater inflows into stormwater systems.
-The dam has 2 locks that are in very poor condition and release seawater to the wetland, which places a burden on stormwater systems.
+The outflow of urban drainage system is buffered from the sea with an artificial lagoon.
+The lagoon has formed due a former railroad dam, later designed to protect seawater inflows into stormwater systems.
+The dam had 2 locks that are in very poor condition and release seawater to the wetland, which places a burden on stormwater systems.
 There are no pumping stations in the stormwater system nor are there storage facilities built for stormwater detention.
-In the Haapsalu pilot area there is a SUDS solution present, there is a large bioswale area between the town and pedestrian road.
+SUDS in a form of a large bioswale is already in pleace in Haapsalu between the town and sea separated by a pedestrian road.
 No CSOs exist in Haapsalu, all wastewater is treated and the stormwater system is mostly separate.
 The main deficiencies to the present system are seawater intrusion to the drainage system, maintenance of the bioswale (suffers from heavy eutrophication).
 Due to the coastline length and ground elevation, the city is open to seawater flooding.
-Old drainage systems, bottlenecks in pipelines and overall incomplete information on the town's drainage system are contributing to rainwater flooding.
+Old drainage systems, bottlenecks in pipelines and overall incomplete information on the town's drainage system are contributing to stormwater flooding.